-Another way to play 32-bit games on your Mac is to use Wine, which is free and open-source software that allows you to run Windows applications on Linux and macOS.
+Another way to play 32-bit games on your Mac is to use Wine, a free and open-source software that allows you to run Windows applications on Linux and macOS.

 Wine has a database that you can use to check if the app you want to run is compatible.
 If the app is not listed in the database, it does not mean that it will not work with Wine, but it’s less likely to work.

-CrossOver is a commercial version of Wine that is developed by CodeWeavers.
+CrossOver is a commercial version of Wine that CodeWeavers develop.
 The program lets you run 32-bit games on macOS by translating them into a 64-bit format.
 It uses Wine to translate Windows applications and games into Mac commands.

 The advantage of CrossOver is that it’s easy to use and doesn’t require a Windows license.
-It also has a good customer support and it’s cheaper than Parallels.
+It also has good customer support, and it’s cheaper than Parallels.
 The disadvantage is that it only supports a limited number of Windows applications and games.

 The following steps will show you how to run 32-bit games on Mac using CrossOver:

 - Firstly, download the CrossOver and then drag it into your applications folder.

 - Launch the CrossOver app.

 - Then click on Install a Windows Application.

 - Now search for Steam and install it (dependencies included).